unparalleled-js/docs-1/developing-connectors/sdk-2/trigger/poll-trigger.md

 # Poll Trigger
 Records (tickets, leads, items etc.) are called events in a poll.
 A poll trigger constantly executes a poll block for new events at fixed time intervals.
 This time interval depends on a user's subscription (5 or 10 minutes).
 At the same time, it is also able to support pagination.
 This is useful to prevent request timeouts when making requests with large response results.
 A trigger can execute immediate consecutive polls to retrieve events from successive pages.

-There are two types of trigger.
-The classic trigger type is used by default if `type` is not specified.
-The other type is called the "paging_desc" trigger, which can be used only for endpoints that provide events sorted in descending order.

-> Due to the additional massaging and checking required of a "paging_desc" trigger, we always encourage our user's to create classic triggers whenever possible.

-A ruby hash is returned in each poll.
-This hash should contain a few keys.

-1. The array of events, or data, should be passed into the `events` key.
-2. At the same time, a cursor is saved in `next_page`/`next_poll` (depending on the trigger type).
-This cursor provides information about where the current poll stopped, and used in the next poll.
-3. A classic type trigger has an additional boolean key `can_poll_more`, which can be defined to conditionally fire immediate polls for multi-page results.

-Usually, you will need to map outputs from the response to the HTTP request executed in the trigger to `events`, `next_page/next_poll` and `can_poll_more` in the ruby hash.
-We go through examples on how you would do so for classic and "paging_desc" triggers below.

-## Classic Trigger
 No need to define any type to use the classic trigger.
-In the example below, we go through how you would create a `Updated ticket` trigger as well as the various components you need to define in the trigger object to create a classic polling trigger.
+In the example below, we go through how you would create a `Updated ticket` trigger as well as the various components you need to define in the trigger object to create a polling trigger.

-### Sample code snippet
+## Sample code snippet
 ```ruby
 {
   title: 'My Freshdesk connector',